-The Seventh Commandment (“You shall not steal”1) represents a profound reality that is essential to human existence, not to mention America’s founding.
+The Eight Commandment (“You shall not steal”1) represents a profound reality that is essential to human existence, not to mention America’s founding.

 Its genesis lies at the feet of that Creator who spoke everything into existence and gave us dominion over His creation.2

 Its truth is self-evident, and it assumes an even more basic principle: that of property.

 The principle’s self-evidence was noted by C.S.
 Lewis, as an atheist, when he heard how certain things we say as human beings point to some “natural set of rules” by which we should abide.
 He pointed to those who say, for example, “That’s my seat; I was there first.”

 Now what interests me about [this remark] is that the man who makes [it] is not merely saying that the other man’s behaviour does not happen to please him.
 He is appealing to some kind of standard of behaviour which he expects the other man to know about.
 And the other man very seldom replies: “To hell with your standard.”
 Nearly always he tries to make out that what he has been doing does not really go against the standard, or that if it does there is some special excuse.
 He pretends there is some special reason in this particular case why the person who took the seat first should not keep it. … It looks, in fact, very much as if both parties had in mind some kind of Law or Rule of fair play or decent behaviour or morality or whatever you like to call it, about which they really agreed.3

 But the principle is not only self-evident; it is also true.
 That is to say, it conforms perfectly to reality, whatever one may think of the principle.
 American statesman Daniel Webster pointed to this when he said, “We have no experience that teaches us that any other rights are safe where property is not safe.”4